Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 * Count The Number of Raw Reads

 I always start by counting the number of reads I have for each sample.
-This is done to make sure we have enough data to assemble a meaningful genome in the first place.
-Usually the file contains millions of reads, good thing BASH is great for parsing large data files!
+This is done to make sure we have enough data to assemble a meaningful genome upfront.
+Usually these file contains millions of reads, good thing BASH is great for parsing large data files!
 Note that the forward and reverse reads will have the same number of entries so you only need to count one (at least they should!)

 ```bash
 # using grep